 Net Energy Metering

-Under the Net Energy Metering (NEM) scheme, energy produced from the solar photovoltaic (PV) system will be consumed first, and any excess is to be exported and sold to the appropriate distribution licensee (such as TNB for Peninsular Malaysia or the SEC for Sabah and Labuan).
+Under the Net Energy Metering (NEM) scheme, energy produced from the solar photovoltaic (PV) system will be consumed first, and any excess is to be exported and sold to the appropriate distribution licensee (such as TNB for Peninsular Malaysia or the SESB for Sabah and Labuan).
 The NEM programme was introduced with the intention of replacing the feed-in tariff (FiT) mechanism for solar PV installations, which was closed at the end of 2017.

-The scheme is applicable to all domestic, residential, commercial (including government buildings) and industrial sectors, subject to the capacity limits set out in the Commission's Guidelines for Solar Photovoltaic Installation on NEM Scheme.
+The scheme is applicable to all domestic, residential, commercial (including government buildings) and industrial sectors, subject to the capacity limits set out in the Commission's Guidelines for Solar Photovoltaic Installation on the NEM Scheme.